 All general meetings of the Company will be held in Ireland.
 In each year the Company will hold an annual general meeting.
 21 days' notice (excluding the day of posting and the day of the meeting) will be given in respect of each general meeting of the Company.
 The notice will specify the venue and time of the meeting and the business to be transacted at the meeting.
 A proxy may attend on behalf of any Shareholder.
 The requirements for quorum and majorities at all general meetings are set out in the Articles.
 Two members present in person or by proxy will constitute a quorum, save in the case of a meeting of any one Fund or Class where the quorum will be at least two Shareholders who hold at least one third of the Shares of the relevant Fund or Class and in either case if a quorum is not present and the meeting is adjourned one member may constitute the quorum.
-Under Irish law an Ordinary Resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority of 75% or more of the votes cast.
-Under Irish law, the Articles can be amended only with the agreement of the Shareholders by special resolution.
+Under Irish law an Ordinary Resolution is a resolution passed by a simple majority of votes cast and a special resolution is a resolution passed by a majority of solution.